Paravkumar/Time-Table-Group-33/README.md

-# 🗓️ IIT Delhi Weekly Timetable – Aman Balara
+# 🗓️ IIT Delhi Weekly Timetable – Parav Kumar

 This is a personal HTML-based timetable page created to easily view and manage my weekly schedule at IIT Delhi.